TRULY SCRUMPTIOUS NURSERY ICT Policy

 - Tv’s in the toddler and preschool rooms (used for educational purposes only)

-New technologies, especially internet-based technologies, are presenting new challenges (and opportunities) for young people.
+Internet-based technologies are presenting new challenges (and opportunities) for young people.
 Staffs receive on-going e-safety training.
 All laptops and computers are installed with appropriate children security.
 Meaning no child or member of staff can access any harmful sites.

 Teaching and learning